Flow (Dapper Labs) Reaches Market Cap of $473.95 Million (FLOW)

-Flow (Dapper Labs) (CURRENCY:FLOW) traded up 6.2% against the U.S. dollar during the 24 hour period ending at 12:00 PM E.T. on June 17th.
-Over the last week, Flow (Dapper Labs) has traded up 8.6% against the U.S. dollar.
-Flow (Dapper Labs) has a market capitalization of $473.95 million and $40.73 million worth of Flow (Dapper Labs) was traded on exchanges in the last day.
-One Flow (Dapper Labs) coin can now be bought for $20.34 or 0.00042744 BTC on major exchanges.
+Flow (Dapper Labs) (CURRENCY:FLOW) traded 6.2% higher against the dollar during the 1 day period ending at 18:00 PM E.T. on June 22nd.
+Flow (Dapper Labs) has a market capitalization of $473.95 million and approximately $40.73 million worth of Flow (Dapper Labs) was traded on exchanges in the last day.
+One Flow (Dapper Labs) coin can currently be purchased for about $20.34 or 0.00042744 BTC on popular exchanges.
+During the last week, Flow (Dapper Labs) has traded up 8.6% against the dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.